Chart Color Schemes

 Calliope faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.5%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
+The area's university qualification rate is 9.5%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 7.2%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
-Trade and technical skills are prominent, with 46.0% of residents aged 15+ holding vocational credentials - advanced diplomas at 7.5% and certificates at 38.5%.
+Vocational credentials are prevalent, with 46.0% of residents aged 15+ holding them, including advanced diplomas (7.5%) and certificates (38.5%).
+Educational participation is high at 33.4%, comprising 15.3% in primary education, 9.7% in secondary education, and 2.4% pursuing tertiary education.

-Educational participation is high, with 33.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.4% of residents currently enrolled in formal education.
 This includes 15.3% in primary education, 9.7% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education